-Decisions may also be taken by means of electronic, online voting following the distribution of proper and appropriate information, and allowing for appropriate and proper discussion.
-The invitation explains the procedure to be followed by all Voting Members. - 6.4.6 The General Assembly may deliberate on a modification of the Articles of Association or on the dissolution of the Organisation only if at least two-thirds of the Voting Members are present or represented.
-In the event that this quorum is not reached at the first meeting, a second meeting may be called, which can deliberate on the matter regardless of the number of members present or represented.
+- 6.4.6 The General Assembly may deliberate on a modification of the Articles of Association or on the dissolution of the Organisation only if at least two-thirds of the Voting Members are present or represented.
+In the event that this quorum is not reached at the first meeting, a second meeting will be called, which can deliberate on the matter regardless of the number of members present or represented.
 The second meeting cannot be held within 15 days of the first meeting.
 Decisions to modify the Articles of Association require a majority of two-thirds of votes cast by the Voting Members present or represented.
-Decisions to dissolve the Organisation, or when a modification of the Articles of Association relate to the statutory charitable purpose of the Organisation, require a majority of four-fifths of the votes cast by the Voting Members present or represented.
-For these majorities, absent Voting Members and abstentions are neither counted in the numerator nor in the denominator.
+Decisions to dissolve the Organisation, or when a modification of the Articles of Association relate to the statutory charitable purpose or the activities of the Organisation, require a majority of four-fifths of the votes cast by the Voting Members present or represented. - /1 For elections and nominations, a secret vote applies.

-- 6.4.6/1 For elections and nominations, a secret vote applies.
-In such cases, abstentions and invalid votes are taken into account in the denominator for the quorum of attendance and for a majority. - 6.4.7 Voting Members can only be excluded from membership by the General Assembly with a majority of two-thirds of the votes cast by the Voting Members present or represented.
-The Voting Member to whom the decision relates has the right to be heard, and the exclusion needs to have been included on the agenda of the General Assembly meeting. - 6.4.8 The Board and/or the General Assembly may approve the attendance of other third parties, such as Office staff or experts, at the General Assembly with a simple majority.
-These attendees do not have voting rights.
+- 6.4.7 Voting Members can only be excluded from membership by the General Assembly in accordance with the quorum and majority requirements applicable to an amendment of the Articles of Association.
+The Voting Member to whom the decision relates has the right to be heard, and the exclusion needs to have been included on the agenda of the General Assembly meeting. - 6.4.8 The Board and/or the General Assembly may invite any number of observers (such as but not limited to Office staff or experts) to the General Assembly to facilitate its business.
+The General Assembly can decide not to admit observers invited by the Board with a simple majority of the votes cast.
+These observers do not have voting rights.

-The Chief Executive Officer (CEO; manager of the ERC Office) and the Chair or Vice-Chair of the Governance Committee (GC) have the right to attend the meetings of the General Assembly, but without any voting rights. - 6.4.9 Minutes are drawn up and kept in a register of minutes.
+The Chief Executive Officer (CEO; manager of the ERC Office) and the Chair or Vice-Chair of the Governance Committee (GC) have the right to attend the meetings of the General Assembly, but without any voting rights.

+6.4.9 Minutes are drawn up and kept in a register of minutes.
 Such a register may be consulted by Voting Members upon request to the Chair of the Board.
 The Board may also grant consultation rights to third parties who demonstrate a legitimate purpose for such consultation.